 Entrepreneurship is inherently meta-systematic.13 Entrepreneurs create companies, which are new systems.
 Especially in the tech industry, the products and services they provide are often also novel systems.
 Rapid growth requires constant reorganization.
 System transformation is the essence of fluidity, and usually the basis for successful entrepreneurship.
 (Although innovating by rote formula, like “Uber, but for X,” is much easier, and you may get lucky with it.)

 It’s a commonplace now that all organizations operate in volatile, uncertain, complex, ambiguous (VUCA) circumstances.
 “VUCA” is business-ese for nebulosity, which the systematic mode attempts to deny or control out of existence.
 There’s widespread understanding that this is impossible, and that meta-systematic approaches are a better alternative.
 There is no solid ground; it’s a whitewater world, so organizations have to be fluid too.

-A simplified summary of the evolution of management practice may help understand this.
+A simplified history of the evolution of management practice may help understand this.